WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 ## Using `attributes` to store block data

 Block [attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#attributes) are settings or data assigned to blocks.
-They determine various aspects of a block, such as its content, layout, style, and other specific characteristics.
+They can determine various aspects of a block, such as its content, layout, style, and any other specific information you need to store along with your block's structure.
 If the user changes a block, such as modifying the font size, you need a way to persist these changes.
 Attributes are the solution.

 When registering a new block type, the `attributes` property of `block.json` describes the custom settings that the block requires and how they're stored in the database.
 This allows the Editor to parse the attributes correctly and pass them to the block's `Edit` and `save` functions.